Neonize/kontexti/README.md

 ## Troubleshooting

-- If you encounter any issues with the similarity calculation, make sure your OpenAI API key is correctly set in the `.env.local` file and that you have sufficient credits in your OpenAI account.
+- If you encounter any issues with the similarity calculation, make sure your JINA API key is correctly set in the `.env.local` file and that you have sufficient credits left.
 - If the game is not saving progress or seems to reset unexpectedly, check that your browser allows local storage for the site.
 - For any other issues, please check the browser console for error messages and report them in the GitHub issues section of this repository.